So you want to talk about Early Decision?

 Studying away is another item at the top of my bucket list.
 Initially, I wasn’t quite sure how I was going to align study away with my classes.
 While researching schools, I kept in mind that I wanted security knowing that I would always have studying away as an option.

 During my search, I stumbled upon NYU study away information.
 I found it hard to believe how easy it is to study away at NYU.
 When I came to campus as a student, I was still skeptical about how easy the process actually was.
 Many of my friends went abroad and were able to build their coursework around what they wanted to do.
 Something had to work out with my coursework because of the vast amount of locations and year-round programs.
-While I haven’t been able to study abroad yet, I know I will go during a summer or J-term!
+Read about my study away experience at NYU Paris!

 Making the "Early Decision" decision

 After taking all my desires into consideration during my extensive search, I realized NYU had everything I wanted.
 NYU offers a Global Public Health undergraduate program, something only a few universities offer, an incredibly flexible study abroad program, a vast alumni network, an urban campus, and a well-rounded liberal arts curriculum!